robstave/angular2-training/session-four/page1.md

 ```

-Modify the app.module.ts to include  some bootstrap components
+Modify the app.module.ts to include  some bootstrap components:

+_app.module.ts_
 ```typescript
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';